The best museums in London

 What is it?
 A riverside icon dedicated to all things modern and contemporary art.
 Based in what was the Bankside Power Station, you can discover works by the likes of Warhol, Dalí and Hockney, as well as unusual, eye-grabbing installations, which are all part of the free permanent collection.

 Why go?
-To be inspired and challenged.
+To be totally inspired and properly challenged.
 Plus, if you can get in, the members’ bar has an incredible view of the London skyline.

 What is it?
 An ode to all things nautical and a treasure trove of watery artefacts, maps, art and memorabilia.
 The museum is part of the Royal Museums, Greenwich, which also features the Queen's House, Cutty Sark and the Royal Observatory.

 Why go?
 To be wowed by almost 2.5 million historical items such as Admiral Nelson’s uniform.

 What is it?
 Full of more nature-based information than David Attenborough, the magnificent South Kensington home of around 80 million plant, animal, fossil, rock and mineral specimens.

 Why go?
 To come face-to-face with animatronic dinosaurs, a man-sized model of a foetus, a dodo, a giant sequoia tree, an earthquake simulator, glow-in-the-dark crystals and much more.
 Plus it’s also a world-class research institution.

 What is it?
 A top-rate and entirely free-to-enter artistic institution in the heart of Trafalgar Square.
 Founded in 1824, The National Gallery is home to more than 2,000 works from artists such as da Vinci, van Gogh, Rembrandt, Michelangelo, Turner, Picasso, Matisse and Cézanne.

 Why go?
 To learn more about the world’s acclaimed artworks and even try your hand at sketching in the galleries.